IzidoroBaltazar/DeepReinfLearning/project2/README.md

 ```
 ### Training
 Without the modification of Ornstein-Uhlenbeck process I was not able to reach the training goal.
-Neural network configuratios are the same as in `ddpg-bipedal` for actor 1st layer contains 256 neurons and 2nd layer has 128 neurons 3rd layer has 4 neurons.
+Neural network architecures are the same as in `ddpg-bipedal` for actor 1st layer contains 256 neurons and 2nd layer has 128 neurons 3rd layer has 4 neurons.
+Ativation function is hyperbolic tangens because action is vector of size 4 and values are continuous from -1 to 1.
-For critic base configuration is the same as for actor with different 3rd layer which contains only 1 neuron and no linear activation function.
+For critic base configuration is the same as for actor with different 3rd layer which contains only 1 neuron and linear activation function.
 We have
 experimented with hyperbolic tangens as activation function but the results were not good enough.
-I suspect it has to do with magnitude of the error.
+We suspect it has to do with magnitude of the error.
-Activation function is hyperbolic tangens because action is vector of size 4 and values are continuous from -1 to 1.
 Model was saved every time new rolling average maximum was reached.
 If no new rolling average maximum was reached in 80 episodes traning was terminated.